Staggerlee011/serialexperiments/content/posts/setup-virtualenvironment.md

 ]
 ---

 Quick note on running python virtual environment, its a repeative task that always seem to forget the steps on :/

-## installation
+## Installation

 ``` python
 python3 -m pip install virtualenv
 ```

-## create virtual environment (shorthand)
+## Create virtual environment (shorthand)

 ``` python
 python3 -m venv env
 ```

-## create virtual enivronment (specify version of python)
+## Create virtual enivronment (specify version of python)

 ``` python
 python3 -m virtualenv -p python3 venv
 ```

-## activate environment
+## Activate environment

-note, as i was switching between windows 10 and wsl ubuntu i found out you cant create an environment in one and use it in the other!
+Note, as i was switching between windows 10 and wsl ubuntu i found out you cant create an environment in one and use it in the other!

 Windows: `.\env\Scripts\activate.ps1`

 Ubuntu: `source env/bin/activate`

-## exit environment
+## Exit environment

 Windows: `deactivate`